UCLA to lead the new Center of Excellence for Heat Resilient Communities

 Turner’s co-leads for this project are Sara Meerow at Arizona State University’s Global Institute of Sustainability and Innovation, and Ladd Keith, assistant professor and faculty research associate at the University of Arizona’s Udall Center for Studies in Public Policy.
 With more than 50 other partners committed, the grant will enable the creation of an international network of heat scholars and practitioners.
 One outcome will be a framework to identify and evaluate policies, protocols, and lessons for heat resilience that can be applied in the U.S. and internationally.

 Thirty communities and tribal entities will be selected for direct technical assistance and comprehensive educational support during the three-year grant period.
-By centering equity in its approach, the Center for Excellence will systematically work with and fund historically excluded communities and help see through the Biden Administration’s goals under Justice40.
-This will broaden the impact and benefits of engagement, heat data and information, and other approaches, like benefit-cost analysis, to inform effective and equitable planning for heat resilience.
+This will broaden the impact and benefits of engagement, heat data and information, and other approaches, like benefit-cost analysis, to inform effective planning for heat resilience.

-Funding for the Center of Excellence for Heat Resilient Communities is provided through the Inflation Reduction Act of 2022 and is part of President Biden’s Investing in America agenda.
 This is one of two new NIHHIS centers of excellence.
-The complementary Center for Collaborative Heat Monitoring, to be led by the Museum of Life and Science in Durham, N.C., will assist community-serving organizations in conducting local climate and health studies.
+The complementary Center for Collaborative Heat Monitoring, led by the Museum of Life and Science in Durham, N.C., will assist community-serving organizations in conducting local health studies.

-“The impacts of extreme heat caused by climate change are an increasing threat to our health, ecosystems, and economy,” said U.S. Secretary of Commerce Gina Raimondo.
-“Thanks to President Biden’s ambitious climate agenda, this investment will support new NIHHIS Centers of Excellence to help protect historically excluded communities from the dangers of extreme heat, boost climate resilience, and increase awareness on best practices to tackle the climate crisis.”
+“The impacts of extreme heat… are an increasing threat to our health, ecosystems, and economy,” said U.S. Secretary of Commerce Gina Raimondo. “… [T]his investment will support new NIHHIS Centers of Excellence to help protect historically excluded communities from the dangers of extreme heat…”

-To learn more about how LCI research informs heat equity solutions to improve human well-being and quality of life where we live, work, learn, and play, see LCI’s heat equity webpage.
+To learn more about how LCI research informs heat solutions to improve human well-being and quality of life where we live, work, learn, and play, see LCI’s heat webpage.